DaveVoyles/Aegex/Aegex.md

 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: Add a short description of what this article is about.
 language: The language of the article (e.g.: [English])
-verticals: The vertical markets this article has focus on (e.g.: [Energy, Manufacturing & Resources, Financial Services, Public Sector, “Retail, Consumer Products & Services”, Environmental, Communications/Media, Transportation & Logistics, Smart Cities, Agricultural, Environmental, Healthcare, Other])
+verticals: The vertical markets this article has focus on (e.g.: [Healthcare])
 ---

 - Solution overview

 TODO

 ### Key technologies used
 - Xamarin
 - IoT Hub
 - Azure Functions
 - HockeyApp

 ### Core Team: